Alcázar de San Juan: Geography

 The municipality is part the large plain of La Mancha, standing at around 650 metres above sea level.
 The area is drained by two tributaries of the Guadiana: the Cigüela and the Záncara, located to the west and south of the urban centre, respectively.

 The municipal area also features a number of endorheic saline lagoons surrounding the city, including the Alcázar de San Juan lagoon complex (lagoons of Camino de Villafranca, Las Yeguas and La Veguilla).

+In addition to the urban centre of Alcázar de San Juan, the municipality includes the settlements of Cinco Casas (an EATIM) and Alameda de Cervera.

 Name

 Its name is taken from an old moorish fortress (اَلْقَصْر in Arabic language), which was afterwards garrisoned by the knights of St John (San Juan in Spanish language).

 It was known as "Alcázar de Consuegra" in the past.

 History

 Middle ages

 The area was conquered by Alfonso VI and then by Almoravids.
 Following the new Christian conquest of the area, Alcázar was donated to three individual knights in 1150.
 The heir of one of them transferred the hamlet to the Order of Santiago, who donated Alcázar to the Order of St. John in exchange for the hamlet of Criptana, and thus Alcázar took the name of "Alcázar de Consuegra", as it eventually became part of the Priory of St. John centered in Consuegra.
 There is no historical record concerning the phase of Almohad occupation and archaeological findings are inconclusive.

 Alcázar was granted a population charter in 1241.
 In 1292, Fernán Pérez, Commander of the Order, granted Alcázar the privilege of township (villazgo), which was confirmed by Sancho IV in that year and ratified by Ferdinand IV in 1300.